Research

 Our teams are exploring how the gut microbiome and metabolic rewiring affect inflammation, recovery, and resilience.

-- The Genome Medicine study demonstrated microbiome-based therapeutics for healthier aging and longevity, underscoring host–microbe crosstalk in post-sepsis recovery.
+A Genome Medicine study demonstrated microbiome-based therapeutics for healthier aging and longevity, underscoring host–microbe crosstalk in post-sepsis recovery.
+Experimental models further show that beta-blockade therapy enhances microbiome diversity and may mitigate chronic inflammation, as reported in the Journal of Trauma and Acute Care Surgery (2025).

 4. Cognitive and Neurological Sequelae of Sepsis